-Nancy joined United Way in 2009.
-She holds a Master’s degree in Public Administration from University of Southern California and a Bachelor of Arts degree in Humanities from University of California, Irvine.
-Prior to coming to United Way, Nancy was President and Chief Executive Officer of the Arizona Foundation for Women.
-Before that she was Chief Operating Officer for the Grand Canyon Chapter of the American Red Cross, where she oversaw the operations of the Chapter.
-She also served as Vice President of Constituent Services and Management of the Arizona State University Foundation.
-She has extensive experience working in development for higher education.
+Nancy joined United Way in 2010.
+She holds a Master’s degree in Public Administration from the University of Southern California and a Bachelor of Arts degree from the University of California, Irvine.
+Prior to coming to United Way, Nancy was President and Chief Executive Officer for the Arizona Foundation for Women and Chief Operating Officer of the Grand Canyon Chapter of the American Red Cross.
+She also served as Vice President of Constituent Relations at the Arizona State University Foundation and has an extensive development background in higher education.

 Tanya M. Muñiz, Chief Financial Officer